tek/splain/README.md

 ![foundreq_record](img/foundreq_record.jpg)

+In the case of refined types in the form of `Client with Database with Publisher`, the types will be matched with each other and a missing or surplus type will be indicated by a `<none>` label.

 # implicit resolution chains
 When an implicit is not found, only the outermost error at the invocation point is printed.
 This can be expanded with the compiler flag `-Xlog-implicits`, but